trusttoken/contracts-pre22/README.md

 ### Admins/...
 ### TokenController.sol

-This contract is the initial owner of TrueUSD.sol.
-Consists of an Owner key, Mint Pause Keys, Mint Key, and Mint Approval Keys.
-It also imposes time delays on mint requests to maximize security.
+This contract is the owner of TrueUSD.sol.
+Consists of an Owner key, Mint Pause Keys, Mint Key, and Mint Ratify Keys.
+It's also responsible for configuring constants and upgrading the token contract

 ### MultiSigOwner.sol